8 tips for saving money on your mortgage loan

 4. If you obtain a lower interest rate, consider continuing with the same payment amount

-Let’s assume you have a $200,000 mortgage, are paying 5% interest and will be renewing your mortgage in the near future at a rate of 4% with an amortization period of 20 years.
+Let’s assume you have a $200,000 mortgage loan, are paying 5% interest and will be renewing your loan in the near future at a rate of 4% with an amortization period of 20 years.

 Let’s say your mortgage payment is $483 every two weeks.
 Why not pay $500 instead, if you can.
 You’ll save a lot of interest on your loan!

-Savings from rounding up your payment on a $200,000 mortgage at an annual rate of 4%
+Savings from rounding up your payment on a $200,000 mortgage loan at an annual rate of 4%

 Payments every two weeks Number of years to repay Interest paid Savings